 Specially trained in all aspects of family medicine, our physicians, physician assistants and nurse practitioners in Rice Lake, Wisconsin, provide you with personalized care and develop relationships with all members of your family that will last a lifetime.
-Whether you require specialized treatment for a health condition, or if it is time for your physical or a well-baby check, our providers will work with you to determine the best treatment plan and establish a wellness strategy to help you stay healthy.
+Whether you require specialized treatment for a health condition, or it's time for your physical or a well-baby check, we'll work with you to determine the best treatment plan and establish a wellness strategy to help you stay healthy.

-To deliver better care with improved experiences and outcomes in a way that reduces health care costs, we are bringing care teams together to collaborate on your care.
+To deliver better care with improved experiences and outcomes in a way that reduces health care costs, we're bringing care teams together to collaborate on your care.
 Your primary care provider will guide your care team.
 Learn more about team-based care.

 When the need for specialized care arises, our providers are experts at matching you and your family with specialized care.
-They will assist with coordinating care to ensure all your health care needs are met.
+They'll assist with coordinating care to ensure all your health care needs are met.

 Family Medicine services include: